Pavillon de Breteuil: Usage

-Following an agreement signed on 25 April 1969 between the CIPM and the French government, functional privileges and immunities were granted to the BIPM as an international organisation operating on the site of the Pavillon de Breteuil.
+Following an agreement signed on 25 April 1969 with the French government, functional privileges and immunities were granted to the BIPM as an international organisation operating on the site of the Pavillon de Breteuil.

 It is the home of the International Prototype of the Kilogram, which lost its status as a standard on 20 May 2019.

 Since 1900, the building has been listed as part of the Domaine national de Saint-Cloud as an historic monument in France.